tardate/LittleCodingKata/databases/influxdb/ruby_client/README.md

 ```

 The `stream_stats.rb` example posts load averages every 5 seconds to a series called `cpu`
-with an `bucket` tag indicating past 1, 5, and 15 minute averages, so each data point will be like this:
+with a `bucket` tag indicating past 1, 5, and 15 minute averages, so each data point will be like this:

 ```
 {